Lekxite/Github-Olamilekan-84/README File for Capstone Project.md

 - The negative impact of the pandemic coronavirus disease on Nigeria's economy was so evident in all the datasets analysed for this project.
-- The dataset from Nigeria Centre for Diseases and Control(NCDC), showed that covid-19 caused more havoc in Lagos State more than all other states in Nigeria.
+- The dataset from Nigeria Centre for Diseases and Control(NCDC), showed that covid-19 caused more havoc in Lagos State than all other states in Nigeria.
 - Also, the datasets obtained from John Hopkins University Center for Systems and Engineering repository revealed that  Lagos State was much more affected by covid-19 in terms of Laboratory confirmed cases, Recovered cases, and Death cases.